Alex-Nygaard/Martian-communication/README.md

 ```
 It is important to note that the variable `msg` is of the type `String`, which is specific to the arduino variation of C. The ordinary C language does not include this type.

-**The flowchart for this program is as follows:**
+**The flowchart for this program is as follows in figure 9:**
 ![FCbinToEng](FCbinToEng.jpg)
-*Figure X: Shows the logical flow of the program that converts binary to english*
+*Figure 9: Shows the logical flow of the program that converts binary to english*

 #### English to binary
 This program was created by Kelven Kai, all credit goes to him.

-The flowchart is as follows:
+The flowchart is as follows in figure 10:
 ![engToBinKELVEN](FCengToBin.jpg)
-*Figure X: Flowchart for the english to binary translation*
+*Figure 10: Flowchart for the english to binary translation*

 #### Morse to English
 This program was created by Lydia Etherington, all credit goes to her.

-The flowchart is as follows:
+The flowchart is as follows in figure 11:
 ![FCmorseToEng](FCmorseToEng.jpg)
-*Figure X: Flowchart for the morse to english translation*
+*Figure 11: Flowchart for the morse to english translation*

 #### English to morse
 This program was created by Chinomnso Okechukwu, all credit goes to him.

-The flowchart is as follows:
+The flowchart is as follows in figure 12:
 ![FCengToMorse](FCengToMorse-1.jpg)
 ![FCengToMorse](FCengToMorse-2.jpg)
-*Figure X: Flowchart for the english to morse translation*
+*Figure 12: Flowchart for the english to morse translation*